 On to drawing people:

-If you are drawing various races, use pictures to differentiate one from the other, like the species that they are.
-Common genetic traits vary from another.
-The features and character need heavy references.
+If you draw various races, use pictures to differentiate one from the other.
+Common genetic traits vary from one another.
+The features and characters need heavy references.

 Some curiosities to ask yourself:

 How do you draw an Asian to appear more Asian?
 What are the physical traits?
-If you will draw action scene, example, how does the hero/heroine hold the gun?
+If you would draw an action scene, for example, how does the heroine hold the gun?
 How does the flow from falling water recede?
 How do you project reflections?
 Why do the waves get smaller as it gets far?
 What is an Adam chair?
 (Oh, the Adam chair reminded me of my college dean.

-If you are to draw based on a specific time-line, research about the culture, manner/style of dressing, transportation, architecture.
+If you are to draw based on a specific timeline, research the culture, manner/style of dressing, transportation, architecture.
 It is indeed complex.
-You will realize that all of the data gathering consumes time too, let alone the drawing.
+You will realize that all of the data gatherings consume time, let alone the drawing.

-If you are asked to draw scenarios like, say Victorian Era, it will include all details like fashion, table setting, sports, vanity, ornament, furniture... everything including how docile women were!
+If you get assigned to draw scenarios from the Victorian Era, it will include all details like fashion, table setting, sports, vanity, ornament, furniture, everything, including how docile women were!
 It helps to see the signature attributes.
 Knowing the back story adds conviction to the execution of art.
-By knowing more, a new inspiration serves as guide in expressing yourself.
+Inspiration helps as a guide in expressing yourself.

 Use the figure to give your art an element of scale.
 If possible, add people to your landscape art.